JuliaPraxis/Naming/naming.md

   - :x:  Robots

 - For package, module or type names with an initial acronym
-  write the acronym in uppercase then use camelcase:
+  write the acronym in uppercase then use titlecase:
-  - :ok:  CSSscript, HTMLbodyValidator
+  - :ok:  CSSParser, HTMLBodyValidator
-  - :x:  CSSScript, HTMLBodyValidator
+  - :x:  CSSparser, HTMLbodyValidator

 ------